 In addition to its ski slopes, the resort offers its customers many other exciting activities.
 Snowboard shows, live concerts, barbecues and parties are organised in the snow park throughout the season.
 Fans of extreme sports may like the idea of paragliding over the snow-capped peaks.
 The most inquisitive skiers can go on a tour through the Alps, guided by local instructors.
 Those who wish to relax after their busy day of sport can enjoy the «Aquavallee», a SPA-centre with a swimming pool, artificial waterfall, gym, steam room, solarium and massage.
 The perfect end to a day of sport!

-Isola 2000 officially opens in early December (last year as early as December 3).
+Isola 2000 officially opens in early December.
 The air temperature at the height of 2,000 m does not exceed 10°C, and the snow cover at the foot of the mountains is usually 30 centimetres thick.